-- If the main power is turned on with the servo-on input being active, the actuator may turn by the position deviation at the time. - To avoid this, turn the main power on with the servo state output is in OFF-state (servo-off) if it must be turned on with the control power turned on. - If the controlled stop function in an alarm is valid, shutdown of the main power in an alarm causes the motor to coast to stop. - If the main power is turned off under a torque exerted due to gravity or the like, the torque causes the actuator to rotate.
+- If the main power is turned on with the servo-on input being active, the actuator may turn by the position deviation at the time.

+To avoid this, turn the main power on with the serve state output is in OEE state (serve off) if - To avoid this, turn the main power on with the servo state output is in OFF-state (servo-off) if it must be turned on with the control power turned on. - If the controlled stop function in an alarm is valid, shutdown of the main power in an alarm causes the motor to coast to stop. - If the main power is turned off under a torque exerted due to gravity or the like, the torque causes the actuator to rotate.
 Operate the actuator in the balanced condition so that rotational force is not applied for these operations after all safety aspects are confirmed.

-4.5.5.
+4.8.5.
 Sequence of Safety Function